listrophy/preso-the-job/03_find_it/01_step_1.md

 !SLIDE
-# Step 1: Be Noticeable
+# Step 1: Be Notice-worthy

 !SLIDE bullets incremental
-# Be Noticeable
+# Be Notice-worthy
 * Contribute to Open Source Software
 * Do this on GitHub (pull requests)
 * Start with docs